DongYuls/DongYuls.github.io/_posts/2018-11-19-custom-tensorflow-utils-tutorial.md

 #### Example Code:

-The following code demonstrates a single training step and validation loop for a large scale of dataset.
-Note that here training and validation loops are sharing two variables, `loss_curr` and `acc_curr`, to add summaries to their own logs.
+The following code demonstrates a single training step and validation loop for a large scale of dataset or possibly other dataset that needs a loop to compute the evaluation metrics.
+Note that here training and validation loops are sharing two variables, `loss_curr` and `accuracy_curr`, to add summaries to their own logs.

 ```python
 import tensorflow as tf